gungun974/bun-image-transform/README.md

 And to the high-performance, secure, and easy-to-use image optimizer server, [IPX](https://github.com/unjs/ipx), which greatly inspired the syntax of the modifiers and usage.

+## Experimental

+This project has a command line to transform `bunimg://` urls like the plugin does directly but in a file.
+This Command Line is not yet documented because it remains experimental.

 ## License

 [MIT](./LICENSE)